Setting Realistic Academic Expectations for Your Child

 Setting too low of expectations can negatively affect your child’s academic performance by not sufficiently challenging them.
 It may lead to underachievement and a lack of motivation to excel, as they might not see the value in putting in extra effort.
 Encouraging them to stretch their abilities within reasonable limits can help avoid complacency and foster a growth mindset.

 Supporting your child in meeting their academic expectations involves providing a balanced mix of guidance, resources, and encouragement.
 It’s essential to create a supportive home environment that promotes learning and to be available to help with schoolwork when needed.
-Additionally, recognizing their efforts and achievements, rather than just outcomes, reinforces their motivation and self-esteem.
+Additionally, recognising their efforts and achievements, rather than just outcomes, reinforces their motivation and self-esteem.

 Balancing pushing your child to achieve more without overwhelming them requires careful attention to their stress levels and overall well-being.
 It’s important to set challenging yet achievable goals that encourage growth but do not cause undue stress.
 Open communication about their feelings and experiences can help you gauge how much encouragement versus pressure is beneficial.